-In this free mixed-media jewelry eBook, you’ll find six jewelry making projects with complete tool and material lists and illustrated step-by-step instructions for incorporating inexpensive elements for leather jewelry, fabric jewelry, ribbon jewelry, paper jewelry, and more with designs that are affordable, whimsical, and easy to make.
+In this free mixed-media jewelry eBook, you’ll find 8 FREE jewelry-making projects with complete tool and material lists and illustrated step-by-step instructions for incorporating inexpensive elements for leather jewelry, fabric jewelry, ribbon jewelry, paper jewelry, and more with designs that are affordable, whimsical and easy to make.

-Get your free eBook today to discover great tips, techniques, and free projects from the experts.
-Working any variety of materials into earrings, necklaces, bracelets, or rings qualifies as making mixed-media jewelry, but to most of us it suggests combining some traditional jewelry materials with some nontraditional materials as well.
-These six free projects are easy to adapt into something even more personal, more technically challenging, or both.
+Get your FREE, exclusive eBook today to discover great tips, techniques and free jewelry patterns from the experts.
+Working any variety of materials into earrings, necklaces, bracelets or rings qualifies as making mixed-media jewelry, but—to most of us—it suggests combining some traditional jewelry materials with some nontraditional materials, as well.
+These 8 free projects are easy to adapt into something even more personal, more technically challenging or both.

-Discover free mixed-media jewelry designs using simple techniques and fabulous materials to get you started creating jewelry pieces that are memorable, refreshing, and fun.
+Discover free mixed-media jewelry designs using simple techniques and fabulous materials—such as leather, paper, fabric and glass—to get you started creating jewelry pieces that are memorable, refreshing, and fun.
 Turn special items you’ve been saving as keepsakes into pieces of incredible art.

 Using Resin for Jewelry